Hostel: Part II: Plot

-Following his escape from the Elite Hunting Club, (Note: As depicted in Hostel) Paxton suffers from PTSD and lives in seclusion with his girlfriend, Stephanie.
+Following his escape from the Elite Hunting Club, (Note: As depicted in Hostel) Paxton has PTSD and lives in seclusion with his girlfriend, Stephanie.
 After an argument where Stephanie denounces Paxton's paranoia as exaggerated and "insufferable", she wakes to find his headless corpse in their kitchen.
 Soon after, an unmarked box containing Paxton's severed head is delivered to the Elite Hunting Club's boss, Sasha Rassimov.

 In Rome, three American art students, Beth, Whitney, and Lorna, are convinced by Axelle, a nude model they are sketching, to join her on a luxurious spa vacation in Slovakia.
 During a train ride, Beth is accosted by a passenger while Lorna gets her iPod stolen, which Axelle recovers.
 The four check into a hostel, where the desk clerk surreptitiously uploads their passport photos to an auction website run by the Elite Hunting Club.
 American businessman Todd and his best friend Stuart win the bids on Whitney and Beth, and excitedly travel to Slovakia.

 Later that night, at the village's harvest festival, Lorna is invited by Roman, a Slovak local, to join him on a boat ride.
 After being taken to a secluded area downstream, Lorna is kidnapped, and awakens to find herself having been stripped naked, bound, gagged, and hanging upside down.
-Another woman enters the room, disrobes, and lies naked beneath Lorna, before using a long scythe to repeatedly slash Lorna's back, torso, and eventually her throat, all while bathing in her dripping blood.
+Another woman, Mrs. Bathory, enters the room, disrobes, and lies naked beneath Lorna, before using a long scythe to repeatedly slash Lorna's back, torso, and eventually her throat, all while bathing in her dripping blood.
 Meanwhile, Beth, Whitney, Axelle, and a local man, Miroslav, head to a spa to relax.
 Beth falls asleep, and wakes up alone and without her belongings.
 While looking for her friends, she is pursued by several men and flees the spa.
-In the woods, she is ambushed by a gang of violent street children, but is saved by Sasha and Axelle; after both ladies leave, Sasha kills one of the boys as punishment.
+In the woods, she is ambushed by a gang of violent street Romani children, but is saved by Sasha and Axelle; after both ladies leave, Sasha kills one of the boys as punishment.